 Are your new shoes too tight?
 Do they rub your feet in weird, uncomfortable places?
 We’re all used to the dreaded new shoe “break in” period, but there’s a quick and easy way to speed through this process in less than five minutes at home.
 All you need is a thick pair of socks and a hairdryer!

 Put on the thickest pair of socks you own, then throw on those new shoes.
 It’s going to be tight, but they’ll loosen up!
 Use your hairdryer to blast warm air on the areas of your shoes that are the tightest.
-The warm air will loosen the stiffness in your shoes and the thick socks will help them mold to your feel with a little extra space, effectively loosening up those blister-prone areas.
+The warm air will loosen the stiffness in your shoes and the thick socks will help them mold to your feel with a little extra space, effectively loosening up those blister-prone areas or you can use a shoe stretcher.

 5. Need a quick fix?
 Grab some tissues.